chalin/DEP-non-null/doc/dep-non-null-AUTOGENERATED-DO-NOT-EDIT.md

 <a name="ii.3.3-sample-projects"></a>
 ### II.3.3 Sample projects

 As a sanity test we have run the [NNBD](#part-nnbd "Non-Null By Default") analyzer on itself.
 As expected, a large number of problems are reported, due the nullable nature of AST class type fields.
-We have chosen not to tackle the annotation of the analyzer code itself at the moment.
+We have chosen not to tackle the annotation of the full analyzer code itself at the moment.
+On the other hand, we have annotated the nullity specific code, for which we have a nullity annotation ratio is 10 anno/KLOC.

 As for other projects, to date, we have run the [NNBD](#part-nnbd "Non-Null By Default") analyzer over the following SDK `pkg` projects totaling 2K LOC: